 Vermicompost at home!

-Epigeic – or composting – worms are not native to Hawaii, but are long-established in the Islands, typically found on farms where they decompose animal manure as well as any other kind of moist, rich decaying organic matter.
+Epigeic – manure, or composting – worms are not native to Hawaii, but are long-established in the Islands, typically found on farms where they decompose animal manure as well as any other kind of moist, rich decaying organic matter.
 With worms’ ability to process their weight a day in food scraps, vermicomposting is the perfect solution to reduce household waste.

 Composting worms produce vermicast, a nutrient-dense, microbially-active soil amendment often referred to as “Gardeners’ Gold.”